DrewBradfordXYZ/quickbase-api-react/README.md

 ## Issues

-This project ran into difficulties handling concurrency and was abandoned.
+This project ran into some limitations and was abandoned.
 It works but is really hacky.

 I created a Typescript API client from scratch to solve this problem. https://github.com/DrewBradfordXYZ/quickbase-js